wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is an all-in-one chat platform designed to cover all your chat needs: chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.
+Flyzoo is an all-in-one chat platform designed to cover all your chat needs.

+Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.

 Features include: real time visitor monitoring, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

-Add an amazing **chat** experience to your e-commerce, blog or community!

 ####Flyzoo Live Chat####